-LFE Enable Enables plug-in processing of the LFE (low-frequency effects) channel on a multichannel track formatted for 5.1, 6.1, or 7.1 surround formats.
+LFE Enable Enables plug-in processing of the LFE (low-frequency effects) channel on a multichannel track formatted for 5.1, 6.1, or 7.1 surround formats on some plug-ins.
 To disable LFE processing, deselect this button.
 For more information on the LFE channel, refer to the Pro Tools Reference Guide.

 Tempo Sync Enables compatible plug-ins to automatically synchronize to the session tempo, for rhythmic delay, echo, and similar effects.
+See "Tempo Sync" on page 25 for more information.